Schaapie-D2/Schaapie-D2/README.md

 - 👋 Hi, I’m @Schaapie-D2
-- 👀 I’m interested in C# and programming in general.
+- 👀 I’m interested in C# and Operating Systems.
-- 🌱 I’m currently learning C#.
 ### The programming languages that i use/know:
 - C#
 - CSS